peterprescott/a1-dissertation/md/draft.md

 *type*.

-@RTryon1968 achieved a more sophisticated way of grouping census tract datapoints, showing how *cluster analysis* [@RTryon1939] could identify 'clusters' of similar datapoints, avoiding the arbitrariness of simply segmenting the attribute space by intervals.
+@RTryon1968 achieved a more sophisticated way of grouping census tract datapoints, showing how his *cluster analysis* [@RTryon1939] could identify 'clusters' of similar datapoints, avoiding the arbitrariness of simply segmenting the attribute space by intervals.
 Instead these could be detected by an iterative computational algorithm, made available in reproducible FORTRAN code [@RTryonBailey1966].
+From a contemporary perspective, cluster analysis is a primary example of unsupervised machine learning [@AGeron2019], thus making geodemographic analysis one of the first, and arguably even the original, application of unsupervised machine learning.

 While clustering census tracts provides a way of segmenting them into similar groups, the *ecological fallacy* [@WRobinson1950] means it does